CyberChallengeIT17Team/ccctf/2017/ekoparty/README.md

 ```

 Each function compares one character from input with one character in the range [0x4a2739-0x4a275d].
-We get the flag writing down each character in order
+We get the flag writing down each character in call order
 ### MobCipher
 We are asked to dump a flag from an .apk file.
 Unzipping the file we see that it is a cordova/ionic app.